Safely exercise in the heat with a few easy tips…

 Both conditions can affect healthy people even when the environment is relatively cool, though the risk increases significantly in hot or humid weather.
 Fortunately, there are precautions you can take that will significantly decrease your risk.

 - Exercise during the cooler parts of the day.
 This is probably more enjoyable anyway!

 - Wear cool clothing.
 Shorts, T-shirts, and tank tops are good here (but don’t forget the sunscreen).
 Cooler clothing will prevent excess heat from being trapped in your body, and will help improve the cooling that occurs with sweat evaporation.

 - Exercise in an air-conditioned environment.
 If this is your option of choice, note that it is still beneficial to exercise when its cooler outside, as the outdoor temperature can have an impact on your body temperature.

 - Take your time to get used to the heat.
-The ACSM Position Stand on Heat Related Illness recommends a 10-14 day acclimatization period, where you gradually increase your time in the heat (to stay on the safe side, do this in a non-exercising fashion).
+The ACSM Position Stand on Heat Related Illness recommends a 10-14 day acclimatisation period, where you gradually increase your time in the heat (to stay on the safe side, do this in a non-exercising fashion by just spending time outside).
 This precaution can be especially important if the weather has gotten really hot, really fast, or if you have travelled to a new area where the weather is different.